wootfish/cryptopals/README.md

 The eighth set is available [here](https://toadstyle.org/cryptopals/).

-If you're working through these challenges yourself, try to resist spending too much time looking at other people's work - you learn more from these when you figure them out on your own!
+If you're working through these challenges yourself, try to resist spending too much time looking at other people's work!
+Nine times out of ten you'll learn more from figuring things out on your own!
+It's not always easy, but that's kind of the point.

 If you're interested in this stuff, feel free to hit me up [on Twitter](https://twitter.com/elisohl) or